exporl/apex/documentation/examples/index.md

 ### Conceptual

-The experiment as described in the previous paragraph should first be translated to concepts understood by Apex3.
+The experiment as described in the previous paragraph should first be translated to concepts understood by APEX 4.
 The main concepts used here are *procedure*, *screens*, *datablocks* and *stimuli*.

 For each wave file (noise with or without a gap) a is defined, and for